 Lastly, I have a request to move the next training division meeting from its normally scheduled March 2 @ 3pm MST to March 5 @ 3pm MST to accommodate an Officer Development Course taking place up North.
 This date and time works for me so unless I hear otherwise we will hold the next Training Division Meeting March 5, 2013 @ 3pm MST on Elluminate.

-Message from the TO Division President Gates:
+Message from former TO Division President Gates:

 "The Training Division completed its 2011-2013 Strategic Plan on January 20, 2011 in Boise.
 The divisions plan is in line with the clear guidance and direction received from the IFCA, during their Strategic Planning Meeting the same date.
 The division identified two clearly defined goals and one long range goal.